ietf-wg-cellar/matroska-specification/matroska5_body.md

 : One language corresponding to the EditionString, in the form defined in [@!RFC5646]; see [@!RFC9559, section 12] on language codes.

+# Zstandard Compression

+This document adds value "4" to the `ContentCompAlgo` element ([@RFC9559, section 5.1.4.1.31.6]).
+It corresponds to the Zstandard (zstd) compression algorithm [@!RFC8878].

+A compressed chunk of data in Matroska, based on the `ContentEncodingScope` ([@RFC9559, section 5.1.4.1.31.3]), consists of a Zstandard Frame, as defined in [@!RFC8878, section 3.1.1] without the 4 bytes 0xFD2FB528 `Magic_Number`.

+When the Zstandard compression algorithm is used, the `ContentCompSettings` element ([@RFC9559, section 5.1.4.1.31.7]) **MAY** optionally contain a dictionary to improve compression efficiency.